josefs/meta-paper/paper.md

 allows us to make local decisions about what to share and what to duplicate.

-All the translations and transformations explained above are performed by the `transform` function mentioned in section
-\ref{sec:programming}.
-After the `FOAS` representation is added the `transform` function adds a wrapper around its argument giving it a type which makes it easier to call from Haskell.
-Then, as a last step the code is translated to Template Haskell and spliced into the module by GHC.
+After the transformations on the `FOAS` representation the code is translated to Template Haskell and spliced into the module by GHC.
+The generated code will have a type where everything is unboxed, which makes it a little awkward to interface with.
+The function `translate`, mentioned in section \ref{sec:programming}, can be used by the programmer as a wrapper around the generated code to make it easier to call from Haskell.

 We would like to point out that the use of Template Haskell is just a matter of convenience and not of fundamental importance.
 Another